osrf/gazebo_tutorials/ros2_installing/tutorial.md

 [ROS 2 Overview](http://gazebosim.org/tutorials/?tut=ros2_overview)
 for background information before continuing here.

-The packages support ROS 2 Eloquent and Gazebo 9, and can be installed from debian packages or from source.
+The packages support ROS 2 Crystal and later and Gazebo 9 and later, and can be installed from debian packages or from source.

 ## Prerequisites